ChuhanZhu/8-K-filing-extraction/8K_pipeline_README.md

 ## Open Questions / TODOs

-- [ ] Modifications (amendments) may be needed downstream — confirm whether amendment data captured in CSV is sufficient for later analysis.
-- [ ] `instrument_type` granularity: is a fine-grained split (revolving vs. term loan vs. bonds/notes) necessary, or is a coarser grouping sufficient?
+- [ ] `instrument_type` classification granularity: is a fine-grained split (revolving vs. term loan vs. bonds/notes) necessary, or is a coarser grouping sufficient?
 - [ ] Edge cases in "other" category: Swingline Commitments, Subordination Agreements (loan agreement present → can skip?).
 - [ ] Multi-debt, multi-lender extraction accuracy: validate that per-debt-lender API calls correctly isolate the right terms.
 - [ ] Stock purchase / warrant rows should be excluded from the debt dataset entirely.